-

 Australia is responding to growing global food insecurity by:

-- continuing to provide emergency food assistance via our partners
+- continuing to provide emergency food and nutrition assistance through trusted humanitarian partners

 - providing financial and technical assistance to countries in our region to help build their long-term food resilience